• Computerized Comprehensive Eye Examination

 PROVIDING BEST EYE CARE SERVICES TO PATIENTS IN ABUJA

-Astigmatism Q & A
+Q & A

 Your cornea is the clear, round dome that covers your eye’s iris and pupil.
 Normally, it’s smooth and curved equally in all directions so light focuses onto the retina at the back of your eye, and you see clearly.
 When the cornea or lens isn’t evenly curved or smooth, these light rays don’t refract correctly and compromise your vision.